 Menu

-Mary Beth Keane New York Times bestselling author of The Half Moon and Ask Again, Yes
+Mary Beth Keane New York Times Bestselling Author of The Half Moon and Ask Again, Yes

 About the Author

-In 2011, Keane was named one of the National Book Foundation’s “5 under 35,” and in 2015 she was awarded a John S. Guggenheim fellowship for fiction writing.
+In 2011, Mary Beth Keane was named one of the National Book Foundation’s “5 under 35,” and in 2015 she was awarded a John S. Guggenheim fellowship for fiction writing.
 She is a graduate of Barnard College and the University of Virginia, where she received an MFA.
 She currently lives in Pearl River, NY, with her husband and two sons.

 Suggested Topics